robin-rpr/calos/doc/install.rst

 Privilege escalation via sudo is used in the test suite to:

   * Prepare fixture directories for testing filesystem permissions enforcement.
-  * Test :code:`ch-run`'s behavior under different ownership scenarios.
+  * Test :code:`clearly run`'s behavior under different ownership scenarios.

 (Note that Charliecloud also uses :code:`sudo docker`; see above.)